Complimentary and Alternative Medicine (CAM):

 Gratitude can be described as an appreciation associated with noticing and acknowledging a benefit that has been received, whether from another person or deity, and feeling thankful for their efforts, sacrifices, or actions.

-1. Expressive: Feeling grateful to someone or some deity for a gift, an action or a circumstance that is perceived to have personal value;
+1. Expressive: Feeling grateful and expressing gratitude to someone or some deity for a gift, an action or a circumstance that is perceived to have personal value;

-2. Receptive: Perceiving the gratitude another has for something you did, again in the performance of an act or a gift to that person.
+2. Receptive: Perceiving and acknowledging the gratitude another has for something you did, again in the performance of an act or a gift to that person.

-Of these two faces of gratitude, the second is the more powerful of the two.
-Furthermore, it is important to provide a narrative to the perception of gratitude such as a story or context to the action leading to gratefulness.
-It is not enough to simply piece together a list of people to thank in one’s mind in a moment of gratitude.
-By providing a contextual narrative, the experience of gratitude ties into various centers in the brain including those that govern memory, emotion and reward.
+When practicing gratitude as a form of meditation, one sets aside a time of mental solitude to focus on the experience of gratitude like a mantra or a focused breathing meditation.
+It is important to provide or build a narrative to the perception of gratitude in one’s mind, such as a memory, story or context to the action leading to gratefulness.
+For example, it is not enough to simply piece together a list of people to thank in one’s mind in a moment of gratitude.
+But by providing a contextual narrative, the experience of gratitude ties into various centers in the brain including those that govern memory, emotion and, especially reward.

 Boosting levels of these neurotransmitters is believed to be the foundation of the neurophysiologic benefits achieved by the practice of gratitude.
 Studies indicate that these benefits can be obtained with as little as a few minutes per day practicing gratitude.